Economy of Belarus

 Development priorities

-Improving the quality of life through economic competitiveness, investment and innovative development is the country’s main goal enshrined in the five-year program for 2016-2020.
+Ensuring social stability and improving the quality of life through economic modernization, expansion of the social capital, provision of comfortable conditions for life, work and self-fulfillment are the country’s main goals enshrined in the five-year program for 2021-2025.

-To achieve this goal, Belarus has outlined the priorities in the context of current global trends.
-The country has concentrated all internal and external resources and engaged the entire vertical of power in the effort to meet these priorities.
+To achieve this goal, Belarus has concentrated all internal and external resources and engaged every person in the effort to build the future of the country.

 Belarus' positions in international rankings